 The Township similarly faces many challenges beyond its control which need to be accounted for in order to maintain its essential services.
-With these challenges considered, the Township has approved a property tax levy increase of 6.37% for 2024 in order to generate additional annual funding of \$537,830.
-This represents a 6.37% increase to the Malahide portion of taxes and will see residents pay an additional \$115 annually on a residential property assessed at \$250,000.
+With these challenges considered, Township staff are recommending a property tax levy increase of 6.88% for 2024 in order to generate additional annual funding of \$571,405.
+This represents a 6.77% increase to the Malahide portion of taxes and would see residents pay an additional \$122 annually on a residential property assessed at \$250,000.